Gandangara

-The Gundungurra people, also spelt Gundungara, Gandangarra, Gandangara and other variations, are an Aboriginal Australian people in south-eastern New South Wales, Australia.
+The Gandangara people, also spelled Gundungara, Gandangarra, Gundungurra and other variations, are an Aboriginal Australian people in south-eastern New South Wales, Australia.
 Their traditional lands include present day Goulburn, Wollondilly Shire, The Blue Mountains and the Southern Highlands.

 Name

-The ethnonym Gundangara combines lexical elements signifying both "east" and west'.
+The ethnonym Gundangara combines lexical elements signifying both "east" and "west".

 Language

 The first attempt at a brief description of the Gundangara language was undertaken by R. H. Mathews in 1901.
 The language is classified as a subset of the Yuin-Kuric branch of the Pama-Nyungan language family, and is very close to Ngunnawal.